edkedk99/awesome-hledger/README.md

 - [hledger-args](https://github.com/edkedk99/hledger-args) - replacement for hledger command file using custom directives inside the journal file.
 Also provides an interactive report with placeholders to generate prompts.
 - [hledger2psql](https://github.com/edkedk99/hledger2psql) - Export a hledger journal file to a postgresql database to be used in data visualization software.
 - [hledger-lots](https://edkedk99.github.io/hledger-lots/) - View financial indicator including market price, profit and XIRR for one commodity or all commodities in a tabular form.

+## Price Fetching

+- [pricehist](https://gitlab.com/chrisberkhout/pricehist) - Download price history from multiple sources and output to multiple formats, including hledger price directive.
+- [hledger-stockquotes](https://github.com/prikhi/hledger-stockquotes#readme) - Read your journal and and try to download price directives for all non USD declared commodities.
+- [hledger-lots](https://edkedk99.github.io/hledger-lots/) - Download prices from declared accounts in the journal with a specific [tag](https://hledger.org/1.29/hledger.html#tags)

 ## Guides, Tutorial and Blog Posts